Spydiecy/KryptoTix_AIA/README.md

 ![logo_concept_for_kryptotix_minimal-removebg-preview](https://github.com/user-attachments/assets/a3e0bf97-9d54-4bbc-8522-9d959264f8a9)

-KryptoTix is revolutionizing event ticketing with blockchain transparency, secure transactions, and NeoX-powered efficiency.
+KryptoTix is revolutionizing event ticketing with blockchain transparency, secure transactions, and AIAX-powered efficiency.

 ## About KryptoTix

-KryptoTix is a cutting-edge decentralized event ticketing platform built on the NeoX blockchain.
+KryptoTix is a cutting-edge decentralized event ticketing platform built on the AIAX blockchain.
 We're reimagining the traditional ticketing experience by leveraging blockchain technology to ensure transparency, security, and instant transactions.
 Our smart contract-powered system offers event organizers and attendees a seamless, trustless environment for creating, selling, and managing event tickets.

 ![image](https://github.com/user-attachments/assets/4639d204-a795-46b0-830c-f78b6c420d7b)